Representing Investors Harmed by Corporate Misconduct

 Unlike a class action, brought on behalf of investors, a shareholder derivative action is a lawsuit brought by a shareholder of a public company on behalf of and for the benefit of the company itself against the directors and/or officers of that company.
 In a derivative action, shareholders “step into the shoes” of the directors and officers of a company and bring litigation that the board would be unwilling to pursue on its own.
 Such unwillingness typically relates to the fact that the board members themselves are alleged to have participated in the misconduct and thus would be unlikely to “sue themselves.”

-Shareholder derivative litigation can recover money damages back to the company for financial or reputational harm caused by the conduct of its insiders, and also can be used to improve the governance of public companies in order to guard against such harms in the future.
+Shareholder derivative litigation can recover money damages back to the company for financial or reputational harm caused by the conduct of its insiders and can also be used to improve the governance of public companies in order to guard against such harms in the future.
 The objectives of these actions are primarily: (i) to recover monetary damages from responsible corporate actors and their director and officer liability policies for the benefit of company; and (ii) to force the company to implement corporate governance improvements and reforms.
 Should these objectives be met, the company and its shareholders both benefit: the company benefits via return of funds to its coffers and/or better corporate governance; the shareholders benefit because of the company’s improved corporate governance, which can result in corporate goodwill and in an increase in share price.

 Any shareholder of a company can serve as a plaintiff in a shareholder derivative action provided that the shareholder has held stock in the company continuously at least from the period in which the wrongful conduct began and through the present, generally provided that they continue to hold at least one share through the conclusion of the litigation.
 While courts frequently give deference to shareholders with larger holdings when selecting a Lead Plaintiff in shareholder derivative actions, courts will consider other factors as well, including which plaintiff was the first to file a complaint, the quality of the pleadings filed, and the experience of plaintiff ’s counsel.